rjmoggach/python-dirtt/README.rst

 Installation
 ~~~~~~~~~~~~

-It should be as easy as easy_install python-dirtt or pip install python-dirtt.
+Once downloaded it should be as easy as typing:

+	$ python setup.py install

+and then to get the example templates and needed dtd locally:

+	$ python setup.py install_data

+Try it out in a python-virtualenv environment to play around and it should make sense quickly.

 XML Schema & Templates
 ~~~~~~~~~~~~~~~~~~~~~~